 To help you work out which permits you need, begin at Step 1 and answer the questions one at a time.
 You may be asked to look at the zone in which you plan to build, overlays that impact your project and the area of your lot.

 Contact Statutory Planning or Building Services if you need help with either a Planning or Building Permit.

 Before you begin

 If you plan to knock down an existing dwelling in order to build a new house, you may need a Planning or Building Permit for the demolition works.
-See Demolish all or part of a building.
+See our Demolish all or part of a building guide.